More, More, More! was one of the fan fiction first stories I ever wrote.

 - Andrea True Connection – More, More, More!

-- More, More, More! on G & T Show forums
+- Also, The old posting on G & T Show forums

 The story is rated K+.

 I like it better now, certainly.
 There are a few parts that I would change, but I like the story enough to have given it a sequel.
-It’s redeemable, but I know I’ve gotten a lot better at this writing business in the past few years.
+It’s redeemable, but I know my writing is better now.
 It’s pure fluff, and I rarely write pure fluff any more.